nmenant/ci-cd-env-setup/README.md

 Trigger a deployment/Delete the app
 -----------------------------------

 To deploy/delete the App, it is fairly straightforward.
-You need to add/delete the "DELETE" file at the repo of the repo *my-webapp-ci-cd-demo*.
+You need to add/delete the "DELETE" file in the repo *my-webapp-ci-cd-demo*.
 Don't forget to go to the Dev branch.

 By default this file exist.
 You just need to delete it from the repo and the app will be deployed.